Philadelphia Flower Show

 The Philadelphia Flower Show is an annual event produced by The Pennsylvania Horticultural Society (PHS) and traditionally held in Philadelphia, Pennsylvania, at the Pennsylvania Convention Center in early March.
 It is the oldest and largest indoor flower show in the world, attracting more than 250,000 people annually.
 It has also been described as "the country's oldest, largest, and most prestigious celebration of flowers."

 The show features large scale gardens, which range from elaborate landscaped displays to individual and club entries of a prize horticultural specimen.
 Each year, the PHS declares an official theme.
 The exhibits are submitted for judging in many categories, and are highly competitive.

 A popular part of the show floor is the Garden marketplace where visitors can buy plants and seeds, cut flowers, craft items, and other flower, landscaping and horticulture-related items.

 The Show boasts fabulous floral and garden design, live entertainment, culinary events and extraordinary gardening how-to workshops and lectures by experts.

 The June 2022 event will feature 40 major exhibitors, featuring the theme "In Full Bloom."

-In 2021 and 2022, the show was held outside in the summer at FDR Park due to the pandemic.
+In 2021 and 2022, the show was held outside in the summer at FDR Park due to COVID-19 pandemic.
 It returned to the Convention Center in March 2023 with the theme "The Garden Electric."